Lab Made Diamonds 101

 This is advanced technology that scientific institutions and governments have been working on for years.
 It’s true; although lab grown diamonds are newer to the jewelry space, they've been in development for decades.
 The reason it has taken until the last decade or so to use lab diamonds in jewelry is that the process is not simple.

 Creating lab diamonds that have larger carat weight and high quality is no easy task.
 This is one reason why lab created diamond pricing can rise into the tens of thousands.
-Still, lab created diamonds are going to cost 2-3 times less than comparable mined diamonds.
+Still, lab created diamonds are going to cost significantly less than comparable mined diamonds.

 - WHAT ARE HIGH-PRESSURE HIGH-TEMPERATURE (HPHT) DIAMONDS?